Information on the coronavirus provided by the MCM

 Where can I find the current dates of MCM seminars and courses?

-You can find the dates for the current summer semester as well as for the upcoming winter semester in the course catalogue LSF and on the MCM homepage.
+You can find all dates in the course catalogue LSF and on the MCM homepage.
 All other course specific information can be found on Learnweb.

 All exam dates and locations can be found on the website of the Examination Office.
 Please contact your course supervisor if you have detailed questions about the implementation in your course.

-In general, the following periods are valid for the upcoming winter semester:
+In general, the following periods are valid for the winter semester:

 - Official start of semester: : April 1st, 2022